 BAND bio - deep dive

-Forged: 2001
+Minted: 2001

 Members: Scott Armstrong, Mark Armstrong, Blake Gibson, Zane Greig.

-Survivalists, Revivalists, Textual Pugilists and Proactivecrastinators, theSlacks is a band comprised of four close friends who share a few common drivers: love for "rock n roll" and the wide umbrella of its rebellious arms, love of word-play, love of horse-play and the joy of playing music together.
+Survivalists, Revivalists, Textual Pugilists and Proactivecrastinators, theSlacks is a band comprised of four good friends who share a few common drivers: love for "rock n roll" and the wide umbrella of its rebellious arms, love of word-play, love of horse-play and the joy of playing music together.

 Proof of survivalist claims can be traced all the way back to the band's origins in the turbulent "burn and get burnt" 2000's through to the "A.I. does it cheaper" 2020's.
 It wasn't any easier during the 2010's.
 The Mayan calendar was predicting the end of the world in less than 2 years and other than Lady Gaga's 'Bad Romance', it seemed the music had already died.
 But we endured.